 A sore throat can make it painful to eat and even talk.
-It brings scratchiness and irritation to the throat that can become worse when swallowing.
+The throat could also feel scratchy and irritated, which can worsen when swallowing.

 How a person deals with a sore throat depends on the severity and the cause.
 Usually, home remedies can soothe the discomfort until it goes away.
-Sometimes, however, it needs medical treatment.
+However, sometimes it needs medical treatment.

 Find out more about the causes and symptoms and how to deal with them.